ziprawan/zipra_bot/README.md

 ### By reporting bug or requesting feature

-If you found any bugs or requesting feature, report it to [@ridhwan_aziz](https://t.me/ridhwan_aziz) or add to issues page
+If you found any bugs or requesting feature, report it to [@ridhwan_aziz](https://t.me/ridhwan_aziz) or add to issue page

 ### By contributing fixes